awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ## Archive an AWS IoT Greengrass Core Software Installation<a name="archive-ggc-version"></a>

-When you upgrade to a new version of the AWS IoT Greengrass core software, you can archive the currently installed version\.
+When you upgrade to a new version of the AWS IoT Greengrass Core software, you can archive the currently installed version\.
 This preserves your current installation environment so you can test a new software version on the same hardware\.
 This also makes it easy to roll back to your archived version for any reason\.

 **To archive the current installation and install a new version**